Union calls on KBC for jobs clarity amid ‘fear and confusion’

 Staff shock

-“Staff are shocked at the sudden announcement and are entitled to receive assurances from their employer on the future for their jobs,” said Mr O’Connell.
+“Staff are shocked at the sudden announcement and are entitled to receive assurances from their employer on the future for their jobs,” Mr O’Connell said.

+In response, KBC Bank Ireland said that while it understood Friday morning’s announcement had raised questions among staff, it wanted to repeat that its talks with Bank of Ireland had “only just started”.

+A spokesman for KBC said: “Discussions are ongoing between KBC Bank Ireland and Bank of Ireland.
+Any implications for staff are yet to be determined and will be shared in the first instance by KBC Bank Ireland with its employees.

 The CCPC has opened an early phrase examination of the proposed deal and have called for submissions from interested parties by May 4th.

-The surprise announcement on Friday morning that Brussels-based KBC Group plans to exit the Irish market after more than four decades came eight weeks after UK lender NatWest decided to put its Ulster Bank unit in the Republic into an orderly wind-down over the coming years.
+The surprise announcement that Brussels-based KBC Group plans to exit the Irish market after more than four decades came eight weeks after UK lender NatWest decided to put its Ulster Bank unit in the Republic into an orderly wind-down over the coming years.

 Both have struggled to make an acceptable return in a low interest-rate environment and also in a country where banks have to hold much higher levels of capital against mortgages than the average European lender.

-Some 300 Ulster Bank employees are earmarked to transfer with about €4 billion corporate and small business loans to AIB.
+Some 300 Ulster Bank employees are earmarked to transfer to AIB, with about €4 billion corporate and small business loans.

 Ulster Bank chief executive Jane Howard has also said that job transfers “will be core to any negotiations” on further loan or asset sales as part of the wind-down.
 Permanent TSB is in talks to acquire a substantial part of the UK-owned bank’s remaining loans.